-Badugi is a draw poker game with the objective being to make a 4 card hand (a “badugi”) that consists of 4 different-valued cards of 4 different suits.
-The player with the lowest 4 card badugi wins the hand.
+Badugi is a draw poker variation with the objective being to make a 4 card hand (a “badugi”) that consists of 4 different-valued cards of 4 different suits.
+Lowest 4 card badugi wins the hand.

-All poker games can be played with a variety of structures and formats.
-The basic rules of each game remain the same while still providing you with options in how the hand plays out.
+All poker games can be played with a variety of structures and forms.
+The basic rules of each format remain the same while still providing you with options in how the hand plays out.

 Poker Betting Structures

-Poker games are generally played using one of three betting structures.
+Poker is generally played using one of three betting structures.

 - No Limit: Players may bet any amount at any time.
-Psychology and bluffing play a large role in no-limit because any player can go all-in at any time and force other players to make big, uncomfortable decisions.
+Psychology and bluffing play a large role in no-limit because anyone can go all-in at any time and force others to make big, uncomfortable decisions.